alexderib28/alexderib28/README.md

 ## Hi there, I'm [Alexandre Barbosa!][linkedin] 👋

-### I'm Developer, Data Analyst and Consultant Intelligence Business!
+### I'm Developer and Data Analyst
 - 🔭 I’m currently working on a [Wings IT Solutions][linkedin]!
-- 🌱 I am currently learning about aritifical Intelligence and also CRM Salesforce 🤣
+- 🌱 I am currently learning about aritifical Intelligence and also CRM Salesforce
 - 👯 I’m looking to collaborate with other data specialists and also Salesforce
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love reading books and walking in the park / beach